johnwinans/raspberry-pi-install/README.md

+# Installing raspios on a Raspberry PI

+These are my notes on how I create SD and configure SD cards for a Raspberry PI.

+Note that there is a [YouTube Video](https://youtu.be/Mty1iGqhYuU) that discusses this REPO.

+## 2023-10-20 Update!

+I have switched to using the 64-bit version of `raspios`.
+The version I last tested is `2023-05-03-raspios-bullseye-arm64-lite` as shown below in the section: *Use the command line on Linux.*

+The 64-bit version simplifies the install of things like *ICE40 FPGA* development toolchain.

 # Format an SD card

-How I create SD and configure SD cards for a Raspberry PI

-Note that there is a [YouTube Video](https://youtu.be/Mty1iGqhYuU) that discusses this REPO.
+I have used two methods for formatting and installing an image onto an SD card.

 ## Use the imager